repoze/repoze.postoffice/README.txt

 `ooo_loop_frequency` is not set, this setting has no effect.

 `max_message_size` sets the maximum size, in bytes, of incoming messages.
-Messages which exceed this limit will be bounced and the sender will be informed via email.
+Messages which exceed this limit will be discarded.
+The sender will not be informed.
+(This might be a later feature.)
 The suffixes 'k', 'm' or 'g' may be used to specify that the number of bytes is expressed in kilobytes, megabytes or gigabytes, respectively.
 A number without suffix will be interpreted as bytes.
 If not set, no limit will be imposed on incoming message size.

 Each message queue is configured in a section with the prefix 'queue:'::

   [queue:Customer A]
   filters =
       to_hostname: app.customera.com
-  bounce_from = 'Network Admnistrator' <support@customera.com>

   [queue:Customer B]
   filters =
       to_hostname: .customerb.com
-  bounce_from = 'Bob Wall' <bob@customerb.com>

 Filters are used to determine which messages land in which queues.
 When a new message enters the system each queue is tried in the order specified in the